 1. Visit the Gone With the Wind Remembered Museum.

 If re-reading Margaret Mitchell’s book and watching Vivien Leigh’s portrayal of Scarlett O’Hara isn’t enough to satisfy your fandom, then the Gone With the Wind Remembered Museum might do the trick.
-There’s arguably no better place in the country to visit if you’re a fan of both the book and subsequent movie; inside in the museum are original costumes worn by Scarlett O’Hara and Bonnie Blue Butler, furniture from the Tara Mansion, and Civil War artifacts to highlight the historic event largely present in the plot.
-There’s a tribute section to Butterfly McQueen and an impressive collection of vintage dolls in Victorian dresses inspired from the film.
+There’s arguably no better place in the country to visit if you’re a fan of both the book and subsequent movie; inside the museum are original costumes worn by Scarlett O’Hara and Bonnie Blue Butler, furniture from the Tara Mansion, and Civil War artifacts to highlight the historic event largely present in the plot.
+There’s a tribute section to Butterfly McQueen and an impressive collection of vintage dolls in Victorian dresses inspired by the film.
 The 6,000-piece collection was started by diehard fan Vicky Rogers who amassed the rare items over the years.
 Her collection grew so large that she eventually ran out of room in her home, leading her to open up the museum for the public to view.
 During an interview with Star Telegram, Rogers admits that the armchair on display is her favorite possession, where Rhett Butler famously said “Frankly my dear, I don’t give a damn.”
-Although the rare items aren’t available for purchase, you can swing by its gift shop to purchase Gone With the Wind memorabilia of figurines, mugs, plates and more.
-Plan accordingly as the museum has odd hours and suggests visitors to call in advance to ensure that it will be open on the day of visit.
+Although the rare items aren’t available for purchase, you can swing by its gift shop to purchase Gone With the Wind memorabilia of figurines, mugs, plates, and more.
+Plan accordingly as the museum has odd hours and suggests visitors call in advance to ensure that it will be open on the day of visit.